Federated Learning in Vehicular Networks: ML for Vehicular Applications

 \subsection{Traffic Management: Infotainment and Route Planning}

 {Infotainment and route planning are crucial for preventing traffic jams, sustaining an efficient distribution of resources during normal traffic, and enabling effective emergency response during extreme situations.} Data-driven ML solutions are superior to conventional model-based approaches for these applications since they can easily adapt to the random changes in the system dynamics over time caused by human involvement, which can be difficult to model mathematically. {For instance, in \cite{sdn_infotainment}, a deep learning based resource management scheme, which learns the hidden patterns in data traffic over a vehicular software-defined network (SDN), is shown to improve packet traffic efficiency compared to the conventional methods.
 Similar solutions exist for route planning and efficient management of vehicle traffic.} While these applications benefit from versatile ML solutions, they rely on frequent model retraining due to the ever-changing dynamics of the systems.
-Since the data generated for training the models for these applications can accurately and quickly be labeled on the vehicle, FL strategies can benefit the retraining of these models, speeding up the deployment and improving the overall performance of the application.